Quantifying the impact of COVID-19 on the US stock market: An analysis from multi-source information: Introduction

 \end{enumerate}

-In this study, we focus on the above questions.
-In order to quantify the local spread of Covid-19, we introduce the concept of \textit{temporal network} and \textit{network motifs}.
-There are no works that use higher order network structure, e.g., network motif, to evaluate spread dynamics of a disease.
-In the case study though we focus on S\&P 500, the methodology is applicable to any other stock indices.
+In this study, we assess to what extent local spread affects the stock market price and volatility.
+In order to quantify the local spread of COVID-19, we introduce the concept of \textit{temporal network} and \textit{network motifs}.
+The network structure allows us to leverage much richer data set that includes information not only about the total number of cases, but also about the spread across counties over time.

+The stock market reacts to different local and global major events. \cite{Julie1996a,Worthington2004,Worthington2008TheIO,Cavallo2009}, and \cite{SHAN201236} study the impact of natural disasters, e.g., hurricanes and earthquakes, on the stock market. \cite{HUDSON2015166,Schneider2006,CHAU20141,Beaulieu2006}, and \cite{Huynh2019} evaluate the effect of political uncertainty and war on the stock market.
+The influences of the outbreak of infectious diseases, e.g., Ebola and SARS, on the stock indices are assessed in \cite{Nippani2004,Alan2004,Jong-Wha2004}, and \cite{ICHEV2018153}.